spack/spack/lib/spack/docs/packaging_guide.rst

        """Return either a variant string, a tuple of a variant string and a dictionary of extra attributes that will be recorded in packages.yaml or a list of those items.

+       Args:
+           exes (list of str): list of executables (absolute paths) that live in the same prefix and share the same version version_str (str): version associated with the list of executables, as detected by ``determine_version``
        """

 This method takes as input a list of executables that live in the same prefix and